Back To Search Results

 Reactions to Expect

-Reactions of grieving family members often differ.
-Some common emotional reactions observed during times of grief are feelings of numbness, sadness, anger, hopelessness, irritability, denial, guilt, fear, and anxiety.
-Some common cognitive reactions are difficulty concentrating, confusion, difficulty making decisions, and disbelief.
+Grieving family members often exhibit a wide range of emotional reactions.
+Common emotional responses include numbness, sadness, anger, hopelessness, irritability, denial, guilt, fear, and anxiety.
+Some common cognitive reactions include difficulty concentrating, confusion, difficulty making decisions, and disbelief.
 Some common behavioral reactions are blaming others, avoidance of the situation, and acting out.
-Stay calm and be respectful of the family of the deceased as individuals express their emotions.
-If you choose to touch a grieving family member, the shoulders are the most appropriate location.[7]
+Calmness should be maintained, and respect should be shown to the deceased's family as individuals express their emotions.
+Employ good judgment regarding touch as a comfort measure; the shoulders may be considered the most appropriate location.[7]

 Clinical Significance

-When notifying the family members of patients who died suddenly, it is necessary to provide complete, correct information about the death.
-An accurate death notification may diminish the tendencies for survivors of the deceased to develop complicated health conditions, such as prolonged grief disorder (PGD) or posttraumatic stress disorder (PTSD).[8][9]
+When notifying the family members of a patient's sudden death, it is necessary to provide complete, accurate information about the death.
+An accurate death notification may diminish the tendency for survivors of the deceased to develop complicated health conditions, such as prolonged grief disorder or posttraumatic stress disorder.[8][9]

 Proper death notification protocols are not only vital for family members but may also reduce adverse physiological and psychological responses experienced by clinicians in such stressful situations.
-Faced with delivering the difficult news of a patient’s death under their care, clinicians and nurses commonly experience the following: excess cortisol upset and irregular heart rate, combined with feelings of sadness and disappointment resulting in insomnia.
-This hindrance to attention and concentration will negatively affect the high quality of care expected.
+When tasked with delivering the difficult news of a patient's death, clinicians may experience heightened anxiety, palpitations, sadness, and disappointment, which can lead to insomnia.
+These emotional responses can hinder attention and concentration, potentially impacting the high quality of care expected from healthcare providers.

 Other Issues